Safeguarding 3: Responsibility

 This third safeguarding unit helps you learn about your responsibilities for yourself and others.
 Importantly these responsibilities continue before and after PSYV activities.

 Working as an Adult Volunteer is a big responsibility with huge rewards.
-However these the benefits should never come at the expense of any young person.
-Keeping on the right track is about taking responsibility for your own personal development.
-There are many desirable qualities you may wish to look for but here are some of the most important ones:
+However the benefits should never come at the expense of the well being of any young person.
+Keeping on the right track means taking responsibility for your own personal development.
+There are many desirable qualities you may wish to develop in yourself, but here are some of the most important ones:

 Time to offer the youth group and its members